chrisgundling/UdacitySDC-Challenge2/README.md

 *Note that I did have to change the sign on the steering angles and scale them due to the wider road/lanes in the simulator.
 Would be interesting to see if a model only trained in the simulator or on a combination of simulator/real world data could outperform the current model.

 # Conclusions
 This was really fun and it sounds like Udacity is trying to go as far as they can with using image based techniques for their open source vehicle and will have similar competitions in the future.
-Hopefully this repository can serve at a launching point for other students to implement other approaches to improve the performance of this model.
+Hopefully this repository can serve as a launching point for other students to implement other approaches to improve the performance of this model.
 I’m looking forward to learning more skills in the Udacity course that I can implement.